sap-tutorials/Tutorials/tutorials/hcpps-hana-dataset-odata/hcpps-hana-dataset-odata.md

   support null;
 }
 ```

-**Note: if you didn't import all the datasets provided in the previous step, then when saving the file, it will not get activated, and the console will show you an error message. **
+>**Note**: if you didn't import all the datasets provided in the previous step, then when saving the file, it will not get activated, and the console will show you an error message.

+-

 [DONE]
 [ACCORDION-END]